 Recently, articles have been published by Xataca and El Pais inspired by twitter conversations on an alleged security vulnerability that exposes Catalan census data to anyone with a little free time and bad intentions.

 A few days before the referendum vote, the Catalan Government surprised everyone by using an encrypted and distributed technology approach to overcome the anticipated problem of digital blocking from central government, and to allow citizens to consult the polling stations where they should vote.
 The quoted articles question the safety of this system and profess alarm that the data of citizens are exposed as a result of this system.

 Xnet has studied the matter and we would like to make the following response:

 – To begin with, as any computer expert knows, one hundred per cent security does not exist: anything can be hacked with sufficient resources.
-Given the data that we have so far, we can say that the security of the census seems better than average, especially in comparison with censuses of the central government that in electoral periods, for example, are often given to the political parties.
+Given the data that we have so far, we can say that the security of the census was good even in comparison with the security of the censuses of the national elections in Spain, not taking into account the doubtful of circulating its data to the political parties for their propaganda.

 – Xnet has contacted other experts in cryptography to investigate the matter further.
 Here is the feedback received: